mikecamara/software-engineer-blog/content/blog/donkey-car/index.md

 Furthermore, if you have trained your car in your track and would like to train in a different place, mixing the data can be difficult and lead to bad results.

-# Videos of my car driving autonomouly
+# Videos of my car driving autonomously

 #### Video of my auto-pilot trained with 25k frames.
 With enough data the car performance was outstanding.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/2cdkh3g9h4E" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 #### Video of my auto-pilot trained with less data 10k frames.
-Not enough data results in poor performance.
+Not enough data results in poor self-driving performance.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/qI9nAUcKCjI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 #### Video of my auto-pilot failing miserably
-In the Delta track, my mistake was to train with too little data and I also tried to train the car to drive into random intersections, while I should have sticked to driving it in rounded loops.
+In the Delta track, my mistake was to train the model with too little data and I also tried to train the car to drive into random intersections, while I should have driven it in rounded loops.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/lMp_M5dhUUA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 # Resources that I wish I knew before